Dyalog/HttpCommand/docs/instance-methods.md

 </table>

 ## Header-related Methods
 There are two sets of headers associated with an HTTP request - the request headers and the response headers.
-The methods described here deal with request headers.
+The methods described here deal with **request headers**.

 `HttpCommand`'s request headers are stored in the `Headers` setting which is a 2-column matrix of name/value pairs.
 Header names are case-insensitive; header values are not.
 While you can manipulate the `Headers` array directly, `HttpCommand` has three methods to manage `Headers` that accommodate the case-insensitive nature of header names.

-By default, `HttpCommand` will automatically generate several request headers.
+By default, `HttpCommand` will automatically generate several request headers if you haven't specified values for them.
 See [`SuppressHeaders`](operational-settings.md#suppressheaders) for the list of these headers.
-To suppress the generation of specific headers, you can set its value to `''`
+To suppress the generation of specific headers, you can set its value to `''`.

+You may specify that `HttpCommand` should substitute the value of an environment variable in a header name or value by surrounding the name of the environment variable with `%`.
+For example:
+<pre><code>      1 HttpCommand.Get 'someurl.com' '' ('MyHeader' '%DYALOG%')
+GET / HTTP/1.1
+MyHeader: C:\Program Files\Dyalog\Dyalog APL-64 19.0 Unicode
+Host: someurl.com
+User-Agent: Dyalog-HttpCommand/5.5.0
+Accept: */*
+Accept-Encoding: gzip, deflate
+</code></pre>

 Note: The examples below were run using `]boxing on`.